eoinkelly/notes/php/drupal.md

 * A drupal 8 project is approx 180 MB of code

-Hint: use - separated project name
+Hint: use `-` as the separator in project names

 why mkcert - is it required or optional?

-Tool: ddev
+## ddev

 * wraps around docker to automate setting up a dev env with
     1. a web container
         * runs drupal, nginx, php-fpm, mailhog, managed by supervisord
-    1. a database container
+    2. a database container
-    1. an ssh container
+    3. an ssh container
         * allows you to ssh into any container
-    1. a phpmyadmin container
+    4. a phpmyadmin container
         * TODO: why is this separate container?
-    1. a router
+    5. a router
         * runs nginx
         * binds to host machine ports, routes connections to those ports to the appropriate other container and handles SSL termination for the connections too
-    1. an optional solr container
+    6. an optional solr container
 * it uses nginx-fpm by default but can use apache-fpm or apache-cgi
 * it constructs a docker-compose.yml in the .ddev dir